-- The convertible top is not designed to withstand long periods of time exposed to the elements and direct sunlight as a protective cover at dock side or when your boat is in storage.
+- The convertible top is not designed to withstand long periods of time exposed to the elements and direct sunlight.
+It is not designed to be a protective cover.
 Use a full, properly fitted mooring cover for these purposes. - If the canvas gets wet during storage, remove the side curtains and open the windshield to allow seams to dry out.
 The air circulation will allow all canvas to dry and prevent the growth of mildew.
 Do not store folded or rolled up damp canvas. - Occasionally set up all canvas and curtains and hose down with fresh water to remove accumulated soot and dirt.
 Sweep or brush the underside of the canvas to prevent the accumulation of dirt and mildew. - Do not store or dock your boat under trees.
 Tree sap is very corrosive to canvas and can also be harmful to gelcoat and vinyl interiors. - Adjust the top bows to eliminate pockets in which rain water can accumulate.
 The weight of this accumulated water can collapse the top or sag the canvas. - Do not trailer your boat with the convertible top in the mounted position.
-All canvas should be dismantled, rolled and properly stored while training your boat to prevent wind damage.
+All canvas should be dismantled, rolled and properly stored while trailering your boat to prevent wind damage.